June 25, 2025

 In the modern world, social media has taken the lead in every aspect of our lives playing a significant role in how people think and act.
 The mainstream media is not anymore the main source of information as people can now receive instant updates anywhere in the world.
 People enjoy the freedom that social media gives them and they choose to express their views online which in other circumstances they might be reluctant to share.
 However, this freedom can impact the professional lives of individuals but equally can affect the employer’s reputation.
+That said, it is important for employers to understand the role of social media and the consequences it can have on their business.
+This blog will examine the steps that employers can take to protect their business from the negative effect of social media without infringing the privacy of their employees.

 It has been suggested by case law that employees have a reasonable expectation of privacy in the workplace.
-Article 8 of the Human Rights Act 1998 (HRA 1998) gives a ‘right to respect for private and family life, home and correspondence’.
-However, when it comes to social media, employees do not have a reasonable expectation of privacy in their social media usage especially because the information is publically available.
+Article 8 of the Human Rights Act 1998(‘HRA 1998’) gives a ‘right to respect for private and family life, home and correspondence’.
+However, when it comes to social media, employees should not have a reasonable expectation of their privacy in social media usage especially since the information is publically available.

-Employees might argue that by their monitoring social media is an infringement of their right of freedom of expression under Article 10 of HRA 1998.
+Employees might argue that the monitoring of social media is an infringement of their right of freedom of expression under Article 10 of HRA 1998.
 However, derogatory or offensive comments can be grounds for dismissal and employees cannot rely on the above articles.
 In Game Retail Ltd v Laws, the claimant was dismissed after it was found that he tweeted offensive posts.
 The court held that the claimant’s dismissal for offensive tweets was considered potentially fair, as the employee’s tweets were widespread and potentially damaging to the employer’s image.
 However, employers must be cautious not to infringe upon employee privacy rights when monitoring or accessing their social media content.

 Gilson Gray is happy to answer your questions regarding any issues relating to social media that concern you.
 If you’d like more information, please contact a member of our Employment Law team here.

-Tabinda Gulfraz Trainee Solicitor , Real Estate | ||||
+Tabinda Gulfraz Trainee Solicitor , Employment | ||||

 |